mendix/docs/content/developerportal/howto/maintenance-windows.md

 Before you can start with this how-to, please make sure you have completed the following prerequisites.

-*   Have a Mendix Cloud application where you have transport, monitor, or backup access
+*   Have a Mendix Cloud application where you have transport, monitor, or backup access (for more information, see [Security - Node Permissions](/developerportal/settings/node-permissions))

 ## 2 Maintenance Operations